do64/pong/README.md

 ### How to use pong
 You probably want to place the pong binary somewhere in your $PATH so you can use it easily from the command line.
-Binaries are available on the releases page or you can compile yourself from source.

 ```
 Options: